ms1450/ms1450.github.io/_posts/2022-11-08-Hacktivism.markdown

 tags: [Hacktivism, Anonymous, Social Media, Societal Responsibility]
 image:
   path: '/assets/img/headers/hacktivism.webp'
-  alt: DALL-E Image featuring a shadowy figure in front of computer screens.
+  alt: DALL-E Image of Hacktivism created using small geometric shapes in a monochrome design on a black background.
 ---

 > Hacktivism uses computer technology to achieve a social or political agenda through legally ambiguous means.
 It is a combination of two terms: hacking and Activism.
 Hacktivism primarily involves government or corporate agencies but can also include institutions, religious groups, or other parties.